datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

 ### Knit your R Markdown Document

-Last but not least, you'll want to Knit your .Rmd document into an HTML document.
+Last but not least, you'll want to **Knit your .Rmd document into an HTML document**.
 If you get an error, take a look at what the error says and edit your .Rmd document.
 Then, try to Knit again!
 Troubleshooting these error messages will teach you a lot about coding in R.

 ### A Few Final Checks

 A complete project should have:

 - **Exploratory Analysis**
     - 3 plots (two guided ; one on your own)
-  - 2 tables (one guided ; one on your own
+    - 2 tables (one guided ; one on your own)
 - **Explanatory Analysis**
     - 2 plots (one guided ; one on your own)
     - saved to figures/explanatory_figures
 - Markdown text explaining your project
 - Comments in your code chunk
 - Answered all questions throughout this exercise

 ### Final `push` to GitHub

-Now that you've finalized your project, you'll do one final push to GitHub. add, commit, and push your work to GitHub.
+Now that you've finalized your project, you'll do one final **push to GitHub**. add, commit, and push your work to GitHub.
 Navigate to your GitHub repository, and answer the final question below!

 **Note**: If you're stuck on this, these steps were covered in detail in an earlier course: [Version Control](https://leanpub.com/universities/courses/jhu/version-control).
 Refer to the materials in this course if you're stuck on this part of the project.